 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica X Vario (Typ 107) and Olympus E-620 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X Vario is a recent model that features in the current product line-up of Leica.
-In contrast, the E-620 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-620 was succeeded by the Olympus E-600.
+Both the X Vario and the E-620 have been discontinued, but can regularly be found used on eBay.
+The E-620 was replaced by the Olympus E-600, while the X Vario does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.

 So how do things add up?
 Is the Leica X Vario better than the Olympus E-620 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.